geshan/geshan.github.com/about/index.md

   engineering experience.
 I have been blogging since 2007.

 ---
 Hi, I am Geshan.
 I am a software engineer, with more than a decade of software engineering experience.
-Currently, I am living in Sydney, Australia serving THE ICONIC as a lead software engineer.
+Currently, I am living in Sydney, Australia working at SimplyWallSt as a senior software engineer.

 <img class="center" src="/images/geshan.jpg" title="Geshan Manandhar" alt="Geshan Manandhar">